Types of Perch to catch in North American Waters

 Habitat

-While it is a fan of salty water, it can also be located in coastal and freshwater areas extending from up to St. Lawrence River and Lake Ontario south to the Pee Dee River in South Carolina and Nova Scotia.
+While it is a fan of salty water, it can also be located in coastal and freshwater areas extending from up to the St. Lawrence River and Lake Ontario south to the Pee Dee River in South Carolina and Nova Scotia.

 Their food